Table of Contents

 No member may hold more than one (1) of any of the following positions simultaneously:

-- A position on the Local Coordinating Committee.
+2. A position on the Local Steering Committee.

 Should a situation arise in which a member holds two such positions against these rules, they must resign one of those positions within five (5) days, although in the case of local positions the member is permitted (but not required) to continue executing the duties of their former office until a replacement is elected.